 Thanks for reading my Fantasy Friday article about Truth Stranger Than Fiction.
 I'll be back on Monday.
 In the meantime, why not share your thoughts on fantasy fiction in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my review of The Princess and the Goblin by George MacDonald here.
-Or you might like to take a look at my review of Greenwitch by Susan Cooper here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Princess and the Goblin by George MacDonald.

-If you fancy something different, you might like to take a chance on my review of Death in Paradise here.
+If you fancy something different, you might like to take a chance on my review of Death in Paradise.